richard1986/blog_richard/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This README explain how to make to configure this aplication using Ruby On Rails

 #### Install Required Components